czhc/czhc/README.md

 ## Resources

-You can use the following links to access and submit questions about code, AWS, book, and art recommendations.
+You can use the following links to access and submit questions about code, AWS development or working culture, reading, and art recommendations.

 * [Twitter @cedriczhchan](twitter.com/cedriczhchan)